 After losing his family in an extremely tragic way, Detective Ritter must investigate a massacre at a school perpetrated by a student.
 What seemed like a pretty clear case becomes much more...
 See full summary »

 On Halloween, a group of friends encounter an "extreme" haunted house that promises to feed on their darkest fears.
 The night turns deadly as they come to the horrifying realization that some nightmares are real.

 Set in 1825, Clare, a young Irish convict woman, chases a British officer through the rugged Tasmanian wilderness, bent on revenge for a terrible act of violence he committed against her family.
 On the way she enlists the services of an Aboriginal tracker named Billy, who is also marked by trauma from his own violence-filled past.

 A brilliant painter facing the worst creative block of her life turns to anything she can to complete her masterpiece, spiraling into a hallucinatory hellscape of drugs, sex, and murder in the sleazy underbelly of Los Angeles.

 In Fabric is a haunting ghost story set against the backdrop of a busy winter sales period in a department store and follows the life of a cursed dress as it passes from person to person, with devastating consequences..

-We are in some northern border.
-Any of them.
-All of them.
 Estrella is 10 years old and has 3 wishes: The first one, that her missing mother comes back and it happens.
 Her mother returns but she is dead and follows Estrella everywhere.
 Petrified, Estrella tries to escape from her by joining a gang orphaned by violence.
 Soon she realizes that dead are never left behind and when you are in the middle of brutality and violence, wishes never come true the way you want them to be.Written by

 9 of 12 people found this review helpful.

 Was this review helpful to you?